How to generate your API documentation with Postman in 20 minutes

-Developers sometimes spend couple of weeks building an API and maybe another week writing the documentation, and this can be time consuming.
-The question is, is it possible to generate an API documentation in 20 minutes?
-Yes it is possible and I’m going to show you how.
+Developers sometimes spend a couple of weeks building an API and maybe another week writing the documentation, and this can be time-consuming.
+The question is, is it possible to generate API documentation in 20 minutes?
+Yes, it is possible and we are going to learn how to do that now.

-Apparently, Postman is the most commonly used application for testing API endpoints, but most people don’t realize that Postman can be used to generate a well formatted documentation.
-In this tutorial I’m going to show you how to leverage Postman to ease the stress of generating documentation.
+Apparently, Postman is the most commonly used REST Client for testing API endpoints, but most people don’t realize that it can be used to generate well-formatted documentation.
+In this tutorial, we are going to expose a simple trick on how to leverage Postman to ease the stress of generating documentation.

-I will not be covering how to build an API in this tutorial; I want to assume that you already have an existing API.
+I will not be covering how to build an API in this tutorial; I want to assume that you already have existing API endpoints.